Programming in Python

 Note, however, that this cannot be done with perfect reliability, as successful object reproduction will depend on how the yottadb

 module is imported.
-To provide flexibility, Key.__repr__()
+To provide flexibility, Node.__repr__()

-produces a representation as if the Key
+produces a representation as if the Node

-to be used to reproduce a Key
+to be used to reproduce a Node

 object, provided that the str